-JA Inspire Advanced
+JA Inspire Entry

-Activity and Time (Minutes) Handouts Objectives Work and Career Readiness Pathway Competencies Session Three: Preparing to Meet Your Future Teacher Intro (5) Preparing to Meet Your Future (5) Soft Skills (10) Education, Training, and Apprenticeships (10) Teacher Wrap-Up (5-10) Recommended: JA Connect Work with Others activities Recommended: JA Access Your Future app (20) Recommended: Collecting Evidence of Transferable Skills (10) Preparing to Meet Your Future Students will: Understand why it's important to choose a career where they can be successful and develop a career plan.
+Activity and Time (Minutes) Handouts Objectives Work and Career Readiness Pathway Competencies Session Three: Preparing to Meet Your Future Teacher Intro (5) Preparing to Meet Your Future (10) Soft Skills (15) Education (5) Teacher Wrap-Up (5-10) Recommended: JA Connect Work with Others activities Preparing to Meet Your Future Students will: Understand why it's important to choose a career where they can be successful and develop a career plan.
 Practice soft skills.
-Recognize education and training requirements and options for careers of interest, including apprenticeships and educational funding opportunities.
+Recognize education and training requirements and opportunities for careers of interest.
 Critical and Analytical Thinking Seek and evaluate evidence to make decisions.
-Session Four: Local Business Means Opportunity Teacher Intro (5) Research Your Local Economy (15) Exhibitor Booths to Visit (15) Brag Sheet (15) Teacher Wrap-Up (5-10) Recommended: Gig Economy activities (20) Recommended: Crafting Your Resume (60) Recommended: JA Connect Informational Interview activities Local Business Means Opportunity Exhibitor Booths to Visit Students will: Recognize traits of their local economy.
+Session Four: Local Business Means Opportunity Teacher Intro (5) Research Your Local Economy (10) Exhibitor Booths to Visit (20) Teacher Wrap-Up (5-10) Recommended: What Is the Gig Economy?
+(10) Recommended: Gigs Are Everywhere (10) Local Business Means Opportunity Exhibitor Booths to Visit Students will: Recognize traits of their local economy.
 Identify common career clusters in their area and among JA Inspire exhibitors.
-Create a list of exhibitors to visit during the event.
-Create a brag sheet.
+Create a list of exhibitors to visit during the JA Inspire event.
 Critical and Analytical Thinking Weigh the pros and cons of available courses of action.
+Support a course of action with a clear and appropriate rationale.
 Self-Direction Plan for the short and long term by establishing appropriate tasks, timelines, and priorities.
-Session Five (Virtual Event): Learn from the Experts Teacher Intro (5) Speakers and Webinars to View (15) Learn from the Experts (20) Teacher Wrap-Up (5-10) Speakers and Webinars to View Learn from the Experts Students will: Identify relevant JA Inspire speakers and webinars to attend.
+Session Five (Virtual Event): Learn from the Experts Teacher Intro (5) Speakers and Webinars to View (15) Learn from the Experts (15) Teacher Wrap-Up (5-10) Speakers and Webinars to View Learn from the Experts Students will: Identify relevant JA Inspire speakers and webinars to attend.
 Note facts about the speakers and topics of webinars they will attend.
 Develop questions to consider when watching the speakers and webinars.
 Critical and Analytical Thinking Weigh the pros and cons of available courses of action.
+Self-Direction Plan for the short and long term by establishing appropriate tasks, timelines, and priorities.
+Session Five (In-Person Event): Prepare for the JA Inspire Event Teacher Intro (5) Creating an Elevator Pitch (15) Preparing Questions and Making a Good First Impression (20) Teacher Wrap-Up (5-10) Prepare for the JA Inspire Event Students will: Create an elevator pitch about themselves.
+Develop questions for exhibitors.
+Learn what behavior is expected at the event.
+Review a form they will use to take notes at the event.
 Self-Direction Plan for the short and long term by establishing appropriate tasks, timelines, and priorities.